 Below you can read the full step-by-step tutorial for this macrame project.
 By experimenting with different basic knots, you can make a variety of macramé plant hangers with different patterns.

 DIY Macrame Plant Hanger

 - Rod or hanger to hang the mounting ring

 - Measure your flower pot height, and multiply by 16 to find the required length of each cord.
 Cut eight cords of this length.
 (My pot was 8.5 inches tall, so I cut eight cords, each 136 inches long.)

 - Cut two additional pieces of cord about 1 foot in length.
 These will be used for gathering knots.

-- Complete 24 spiral square knots.
+- Complete 24 spiral knots.

 - Add two beads, if desired.
 Make a full square knot in between the beads.

 - Continue making 18 spiral knots (a.k.a. half square knots).

 - Repeat the process for all four cords.

 - Once finished, measure your pot to determine where the cords should be joined together.
 Join two adjacent cords from each set of four using a full square knot.
 With a full square knot, you'll start with the same half square knot (spiral knot) forming the number 4 and then mirror the knot with right cord forming a reverse number 4.

 - Make a final gathering knot to join all 16 cords together at the bottom.
 You also have the option of making a simple knot instead.